Asphalt Art Initiative

 In October 2019, we released the Asphalt Art Guide, produced by our pro bono consulting arm, Bloomberg Associates.
 The Guide features over two dozen case studies highlighting successful plaza and roadway art activations around the world, and a how-to section for cities interested in undertaking their own projects.

 The Asphalt Art Initiative grant program is supporting pilot projects in U.S. cities to demonstrate the impact of asphalt art projects and encourage cities to develop their own processes for implementing these low-cost activations effectively.
 The first two rounds of the Asphalt Art Initiative grant program supported 42 projects in U.S. cities and 3 pilot projects in Europe, installing from 2020-2022.
-The Initiative is now accepting applications from European cities with populations greater than 100,000 for projects to be installed in 2020 and 2021.
-Applications are now open through April 30 for additional U.S. cities to apply.
+The Initiative is now accepting applications from European cities with populations greater than 100,000 for projects to be installed in 2023.
+The application deadline is July 11, 2022.